wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment08.md

 6. Add a file called `data.md` to the `data/` directory - This is where we'll describe how to get the data that we're going to analyze, but you can leave it blank for now
-7. Create a file in the `notebooks/` directory called `1-sequence-stats.jl`
+7. Create a file in the `notebooks/` directory called `1-sequence-stats.jl` if you want to use Pluto.jl, or `1-sequence-stats.md` if you want to use a pure markdown notebook.
 8. Commit and push your changes.

 At this point, you should have a git repo with the following structure: